Xiaoyang-Wang-TAMU/IEEE39BusSystemwithIBR/README.md

 Please cite this project as follows:

-[1] Xiaoyang Wang*, Xin Chen, “Distributed Coordination of Grid-Forming and Grid-Following Inverters for Optimal Frequency Control in Power Systems“, arXiv:2411.12682, 2025.
+[1] X. Wang and X. Chen, “Distributed coordination of grid-forming and grid-following inverters for optimal frequency control in power systems,” IEEE Trans.
+Power Syst., vol. 41, no. 5, pp. 3831–3846, Sep.
+2026.